 The PolandSPANTM project employed acquisition parameters that were primarily optimized to provide a continuous image of the lower Paleozoic shale basins.
-Data were acquired with a 25 m receiver/shot spacing and 960-channel symmetric 30 spread (max. offset of 12 km), providing nominal fold of 480 with a CDP spacing of 12.5 m.
-The source array consisted of four INOVA AHV-IV Commander (62,000 lb. peak force) Vibroseis trucks.
-A custom broadband (2-150 Hz) 16-s long ( $\tau{sweep}$ ) upsweep was used.
-In the field, uncorrelated data (28 s of listen time, $\tau{record}$ ) were recorded with auxiliary data containing measurements of weighted-sum ground force (Fws), an estimate of the vibrator ground force (Fg) (Ziolkowski, 2010) for each vibrator in the array.
+Data were acquired with a 25 m receiver-shot spacing and 960-channel symmetric spread (max. offset of 12 km), providing a nominal fold of 480 with a common depth point (CDP) spacing of 12.5 m.
+The source array consisted of four INOVA AHV-IV Commander (62 000 lb. peak force) Vibroseis trucks.
+A custom broadband (2-150 Hz) 16 s long (τ{sweep}) upsweep was used.
+In the field, uncorrelated data (28 s of listen time, τ{record}) were recorded with auxiliary data containing measurements of weighted-sum ground force (F{WS}), an estimate of the vi-